KevinCarlis/sql_test/README.md

 Practice with docker and mysql

 ## Installation
-I'm using this sql database for practice https://www.dropbox.com/s/znmjrtlae6vt4zi/employees.sql?dl=0 to add it to your server you need to uncomment the line in the docker-compose db:volumes line and you can then recomment it after running once.
+I'm using this sql database for practice https://www.dropbox.com/s/znmjrtlae6vt4zi/employees.sql?dl=0 </br>
+To add it to your server you need to put it in the root of the project sql_test/ and uncomment the line in the docker-compose db:volumes line.
+After you run this once you can then recomment it the line.

 ## Notes
 I am not using the Dockerfile currently.